lumicojo/cheatsheets/README.md

 # Cheatsheets

-Commands for easy to lookup.
+ Terminals commands for easy to lookup.